The Black Lipstick Army: Not a Label, But a Legacy

 By Carolyn Wolf

-But make no mistake—this series isn’t only about Chicana women.
-The Black Lipstick Army is made up of all kinds of women.
+The Black Lipstick Army represents a wide range of women.
 Some are full-figured.
 Some are wrinkled, their skin telling stories that only time can write.
 Some are young, others carry generations in their gaze.
 They come from different cultures and regions, each bringing their own voice, their own background, their own truth.

 What they share is a presence that makes people nervous—because they defy expectations.
 They don’t fit into neat categories.
 And that, too, is something to embrace.